Cynthia Maritato Cynthia Maritato

 This approach is often especially helpful for:

-Clinically, this method is best suited for individuals whose executive-function challenges involve task initiation, time awareness, and sustained attention.
+Clinically, this method is best suited for individuals whose executive-function challenges involve task initiation, time awareness, and difficulty with sustained attention.

 Supportive Tools for Trying the Pomodoro Method